-PARSE-WORD (" $\langle spaces \rangle$ name" - c-addr u)

-Skip leading spaces and parse name delimited by a space. c-addr is the address within the input buffer and u is the length of the selected string.
-If the parse area is empty, the resulting string has a zero length.
+PARSE-NAME $((spaces) name \langle space \rangle - c - addr u)$ c-addr is the address of the selected string within the input buffer and u is its length in characters.
+If the parse area is empty or contains only white space, the resulting string has length zero.